 Stay up to date by:

-Highway banditry is common in much of North Eastern Province, Eastern Province, the northern part of Coast Province, and the northern part of the Rift Valley Province.
+Highway banditry is common in much of Mandera, Wajir, Garissa, Marsabit, and northern Tana River counties, as well as Turkana county.
 These areas are remote and sparsely populated.
 Incidents also occur occasionally on Kenya's main highways, particularly after dark.
 Due to increased bandit activity, air travel is the recommended means of transportation when visiting any of the coastal resorts north of Malindi.
 Travelers to North Eastern Kenya and the North Rift Valley Region should travel with police escorts or convoys organized by the government of Kenya.

 There have been reports of armed banditry in or near many of Kenya's national parks and game reserves, particularly the Samburu, Leshaba, and Masai Mara game reserves.
 In response, the Kenya Wildlife Service and police have taken steps to strengthen security in the affected areas, but the problem has not been eliminated.
 Travelers who do not use the services of reputable travel firms or knowledgeable guides or drivers are especially at risk.
 Safaris are best undertaken with a minimum of two vehicles so that there is a backup in case of mechanical failure or other emergency.
 Camping alone is always risky.